Skip to main content

 Turning on your Zap

-Your users will now be able to report issues as new record thanks to the combination of Marker.io's Webhooks integration and Zapier.
+Your users will now be able to report issues as a new record, thanks to the combination of Marker.io's Webhooks integration and Zapier.

 Did this answer your question?